 Regular dental should include attention not only to the teeth, but also the gums that support them.
-Periodontal disease, or a chronic bacterial infection along the gums and jaw, are tricky issues to resolve once they set in, and family dentist in Milwaukie, Oregon Dr. Walker recommends a healthy ruotine of proper tooth brushing and flossing to protect patients from this painful condition.
+Periodontal disease, or a chronic bacterial infection along the gums and jaw, are tricky issues to resolve once they set in, and Dr. Walker recommends a healthy routine of proper tooth brushing and flossing to protect patients from this painful condition.

 Here are a few frequently asked questions about periodontal disease, with answers patients should keep in mind as part of their healthy dental routine.